Yadoms/yadoms/sources/plugins/SmsDialer/GammuBuildInstructions/Readme.txt

 - Linux (Ubuntu) : don't install gammu package, build it from sources (because it needs patch)

 1 - Download the Gammu library (see above)
+2 - Go to gammu folder, create target dir : mkdir build cd build
+3 - Build makefile :
+   cmake .. -DBUILD_SHARED_LIBS=ON
-2 - build Gammu :
+4 - build Gammu :
    make
-3 - After Gammu is built, don't forget to set it's path in smsDialer (in your CMakeListsUserConfig.txt file, and set USE_PKGCONFIG to OFF)).
+5 - After Gammu is built, don't forget to set it's path in smsDialer (in your CMakeListsUserConfig.txt file, and set USE_PKGCONFIG to OFF)).

 ------------------------------------------------
 - RaspberryPi (cross-compilation on Ubuntu)